In this review, I’m going to compare the top four strength and conditioning certs that are the most sought-after in the fitness industry based on:

 The recognition of each strength and conditioning certification

-In regards to acceptance and popularity for each of the strength and conditioning certifications, and varies depending on who the employer is.
+Acceptance and popularity for each of the strength and conditioning certifications vary and depend on who the employer is.

-In regards to personal training employment, all four certifications are excepted at mainly any gym or training facility.
+In regards to personal training employment, all four certifications are accepted at any gym or training facility.

 Here is a graph of the popularity of each for the certifications over the last 12 months according to Google trends.